mpasovic/majapasovic.org/_posts/2012-07-07-global-bodies.md

 afford and use the products of these corporations.
 We are now trapped in the age when our bodies have turned into what Grace Chang calls “disposable domestics” (referenced in McRuer, 203).
-I really like how McRuer highlights the fact that the financial coprorations have contributed to creating a predominantly female, migrnat workforce, which can be seen in the cases of many big corporations, such as McDonald’s, Wal-Mart, Benetton, Adidas, Nike, and so on.
+I really like how McRuer highlights the fact that financial coprorations have contributed to creating a predominantly female, migrnat workforce, which can be seen in the cases of many big corporations, such as McDonald’s, Wal-Mart, Benetton, Adidas, Nike, and so on.
 McRuer gives an example of Wal-Mart, which oftentimes uses people with disabilities in their commercials, but in reality they do not want to hire anyone who does not fit within their image of an able-bodied person.
-This made me think of Nike, and the ways they are promoting their products in commercials.
+This made me think of Nike, and the ways they promote their products in commercials.
 Just like in Wal-Mart’s commercials, it is not uncommon to see people with disabilities in the commercials for the Nike company.
 Nike, no doubt, has very inspiring commercials with strong messages of